-Approaching COP26 reminders of the environmental challenges facing the world come thick and fast, many linked to deep societal challenges.
-Following the trauma of the pandemic, in an era already characterized by technological and market disruption, it is hard to look on the bright side.
+With the build up to COP26 reminders of the environmental challenges facing the world came thick and fast, many linked to deep societal challenges.
+Along with the trauma of the pandemic, in an era already characterized by technological and market disruption, it is hard to look on the bright side.

 Yet there are reasons to believe these challenges can be overcome—some coming from the promise of international government action—many more depending on innovative entrepreneurial business.

 However, to be best able to offer solutions to global problems, the business world needs to address a number of systemic internal challenges of its own first—challenges that have been exposed by the COVID-19 pandemic.
 This is especially important at a time when anti-capitalist sentiment, as exemplified in the manifestos of activist groups pressuring for worthy causes, has been spreading.

 A new white paper, from University of Virginia Darden Executive Education & Lifelong Learning, offers expert insight on the way forward in the form of seven short essays examining seven of these systemic issues:

 The focus on ‘responsible capitalism’—delivering broad stakeholder value—has grown significantly over the past decade.
 How can this focus be maintained when economies across the globe have been scarred by the COVID-19 pandemic?
 Will corporate boards stay focused on staff welfare, diversity, and clean energy, let alone other societal goals when commercial pressures become intense?

 Associate Professor Bidhan L. Parmar shows how a commitment to purpose and the demands of eco-conscious stakeholders can help build resistance to negative pressures—not least because, as he notes, “There is an increasing amount of research that shows in certain contexts at certain times there is a connection between taking care of stakeholders and making profit.”